Local HVAC Company in Frisco TX

 Job Locations

-1. Rinsed condenser with water to promote heat exchange and reduce stress on system 2.
-Visually inspected condenser coil for debris/ dirty.
-3. Inspected condenser fan motor.
-4. Inspected condenser fan blades.
-5. Inspected/ cleaned wiring connections.
-6. Tested compressor/ condenser fan motor capacitor.
-7. Checked compressor amp draw.
-8. Checked condenser fan motor amp draw.
-9. Inspected / replaced return filter.
-10. Inspected return plenum for debris/ dirty.
-11. Inspected evaporator coil.
-12. Inspected blower motor/ blower wheel.
-13. Checked blower amp draw.
+Cooling maintenance on 1.
+Rinsed condenser with water to promote heat exchange and reduce stress on system by removing dust and debris.
+2. Visually inspected condenser coil for leaks and abnormalities.
+3. Inspected condenser fan motor, blades and bearings.
+4. Inspected, cleaned, and, tightened wiring connections.
+5. Measured capacitance of compressor/fan motor capacitor.
+6. Inspected and measured resistance of contactor 7.
+Measured compressor current draw.
+8. Measured condenser fan motor amp draw.
+9. Inspected and replaced return filter.
+10. Inspected return plenum for dust or debris.
+11. Inspected evaporator coil for cleanliness and oxidation.
+12. Inspected blower motor/ blower wheel for dust and debris 13.
+Measured blower motor current draw.
 14. Measured temperature differential from supply to return.
 20 degrees measured.
-15. Inspected drain lines and treated to prevent blockages Found supply temp measuring 64.
-Found refrigerant pressures to be low and checked previous work for leaks and found none.
-Found minor leakage around shrader valves.
-Tightened valve and added a touch of refrigerant to ensure system was working properly and found no further issues at this time.
+15. Tested drain lines for proper drainage and treated to prevent blockages.
+Found blower motor on downstairs unit failed causing unit to freeze up due to no ai

 Our HVAC Company provides the following services: